 Capture those special moments with a GoPro

-These small and versatile cameras have taken the world by storm and feature heavily in extreme action sports film-making as well as on TV programs such as Top Gear.
-We thought it would be fun to provide GoPros in each of our 25 chalets across the Alps, giving our guests the chance to capture their special vacation moments on film.
+These small and versatile cameras have taken the world by storm and feature heavily in extreme action sports film-making as well as on TV programmes such as Top Gear.
+We thought it would be fun to provide GoPros in each of our 25 chalets across the Alps, giving our guests the chance to capture their special holiday moments on film.
 However, you don’t have to be Steven Spielberg to get the best of out these nifty gadgets – they are pretty straightforward to operate as long as you follow some basic steps.

 Our top tips for using a GoPro: